rtavares14/Java-Chat-Server/doc/protocol.md

 # Protocol description

-This client-server protocol describes the following scenarios:
+This client-server tests describes the following scenarios:
 - Setting up a connection between client and server.
 - Broadcasting a message to all connected clients.
 - Periodically sending heartbeat to connected clients.